Contextual integrity: Privacy in the public

-Mobile privacy: using contextual integrity to judge the appropriateness of the information flow
+Mobile privacy

 The privacy concerns induced by the collection, dissemination and use of personal data via smartphones have received a large amount of attention from different stakeholders.
 A large body of computer science research aims to efficiently and accurately analyze how sensitive personal data (e.g. geolocation, user accounts) flows across the app and when it flows out of the phone.

 Contextual integrity has been widely referred to when trying to understand the privacy concerns of the objective data flow traces.
 For example, Primal et al. argued that smartphone permissions would be more efficient if it only prompts the user "when an application's access to sensitive data is likely to defy expectations", and they examined how applications were accessing personal data and the gap between the current practice and users' expectations.
 Lin et al. demonstrated multiple problematic personal data use cases due to the violation of users' expectations.
 Among them, using personal data for mobile advertising purposes became the most problematic one.
 Most users were unaware of the implicit data collection behavior and found it unpleasantly surprising when researchers informed them of this behavior.

 Contextual integrity has also influenced the design of mobile operating systems.
 Both iOS and Android are using a permission system to help developers manage their access to sensitive resources (e.g. geolocation, contact list, user data, etc.) and to provide users with control over which app can access what data.
 In their official guidelines for developers, both iOS and Android recommend developers to limit the use of permission-protected data to situations only when necessary, and recommend developers to provide a short description of why the permission is requested.
 Since Android 6.0, users are prompted at runtime, in the context of the app, which is referred to as "Increased situational context" in their documentation.